+The classical approach to definition of an $\ell$-adic Galois representation is to consider the action of Galois group on the Tate module associated to the Jacobian variety $Jac(X)$ as above.
+This representation can be reconstructed from the one we introduced above by abelianization.
+But lots of information is lost during this process.
+We believe the structure of fundamental group can help us to understand the Galois action better.

-The notion of etale fundamental group introduced by Grothendieck, links the notion of Galois group with its function field counterpart which is geometric fundamental group [Gt].
+The notion of etale fundamental group introduced by Grothendieck, links the notion of Galois group with its function field counterpart, which is geometric fundamental group [Grt].
 By "Grothendieck's anabelian conjecture" the arithmetic fundamental group of a hyperbolic algebraic curve completely determines the algebraic structure of the curve.
-More precisely, if $X$ is an algebraic variety over a field $k$ we have the following exact sequence
+More precisely, if $X$ is an algebraic variety over a field $k$ which is proper, connected, and geometrically reduced, we have the following exact sequence

-where $\pi_1(X_{\bar {k}})$ is the geometric fundamental group and $\pi_1(X_k)$ is the arithmetic fundamental group.
+where $\pi_1(X_{\bar {k}})$ is called the geometric fundamental group and $\pi_1(X_k)$ is called the arithmetic fundamental group.
 This determines a homomorphism

 by conjugating the group $\pi_1(X_{\bar {k}})$ by elements of $\pi_1(X_k)$ and then, after taking quotients, one obtains a homomorphism landing in the outer automorphism group

 To consider the outer action of Galois group is equivalent to considering $\pi_1(X_k)$ as an extension of $Gal(\bar{k}/k)$.